VIBE: Voice-Induced open-ended Bias Evaluation for Large Audio-Language Models via Real-World Speech: Experiment

-First, bias is task dependent. \textit{Advisory} produces the largest disparities for many models in both dimensions, and \textit{Story} is also often high.
-In contrast, \textit{Candidate} is typically lower for most models.
-This suggests that recommendation and narrative prompts elicit demographic-conditioned attributes more readily, while the candidate review setting tends to constrain the response space.
+First, bias is pervasive.
+Every one of the 12 models produces statistically significant demographic disparities on at least four of its tasks and dimension settings, so none is free of bias.
+The disparities can be large.
+The strongest reaches an nTVD of 46 on \textit{Advisory}, which means the attribute distribution for one group barely overlaps with another.
+Bias is therefore the norm rather than the exception in current LALMs.

-Second, rankings are unstable across tasks and dimensions.
-No single model is uniformly low-bias across all settings.
-DeSTA remains a clear high-bias outlier in many settings, attaining the highest or near-highest scores on multiple tasks under both gender and accent cues.
-However, low-bias behavior is not owned by a single model across all tasks: models with low bias in one task can show non-trivial shifts in another (e.g., several models remain low bias on \textit{Candidate} but rise on \textit{Casting} or \textit{Story}).
-This makes a single global ranking misleading and motivates task-level reporting.
+Second, the measured bias changes a lot from one task to another.
+As the \textit{Mean} row of Table~\ref{tab:combined} shows, the across-model mean nTVD goes from about 2 on \textit{Candidate Review} to about 14 on \textit{Advisory}.
+This pattern is stable across models. \textit{Advisory} is the highest-bias task for half of the models, while \textit{Candidate} Review is the lowest for almost all of them.
+The same model can look almost unbiased or clearly biased depending on the task, so bias should be read task by task.

-Third, gender effects are often stronger than accent effects under the same task.
-The largest gaps appear in \textit{Advisory} for models such as DeSTA and Qwen2-Audio.
-This pattern suggests that speaker gender cues can induce larger distributional shifts than accent cues in our setup.
-At the same time, there are model-specific exceptions, such as gemma-3n-E2B, where accent bias is comparatively high.
+Third, no model is uniformly fair, and the ranking shifts across tasks.
+DeSTA has the highest mean nTVD and significant disparities on 9 of its 10 settings, whereas the Qwen2.5-Omni models have the lowest mean bias.
+Even so, a model that is low on one task can rise sharply on another, so a single global score is misleading and task-level reporting is needed.

 We also examined the refusal rate nTVD for each task.
-The refusal rate nTVD is below $4.58$, indicating that refusal rates are similar across gender and accents.
+The refusal rate nTVD never exceeds $6.6$ across all models and tasks, indicating that refusal rates are similar across gender and accents.
 Refusal behavior itself does not exhibit substantial demographic disparity.